 Financial Assistance and Scholarships

-Students who encounter financial difficulties may apply for various types of financial assistance, such as government grants and/or loans, University bursaries, loans, emergency funds and temporary student loan funds.
-Bursaries and loans established by private organisations and individuals aim to provide financial assistance to students who face financial hardship.
+Students who encounter financial difficulties may apply for various types of financial assistance, such as government grants and/or loans, University bursaries, loans, emergency funds, and temporary student loan funds.
+Bursaries and loans established by private organizations and individuals aim to provide financial assistance to students who face financial hardship.
+The value of each bursary/loan may range from HK$8,000 to HK$40,000, depending on the financial needs of the applicants.
+For more details, please click here.

-Scholarships and prizes donated by individuals, private organisations, professional bodies and academic departments are awarded to students for outstanding academic performance, outstanding achievements in non-academic fields and outstanding service to the University or the community.
+Besides entrance scholarships, the University offers various types of scholarships and prizes, which are donated by individuals, private organizations, professional bodies and/or academic departments, to recognize students’ outstanding academic performance, outstanding achievements in non-academic fields, and outstanding service to the University or the community during their studies.
+For more details, please click here.

 Advice for Students